jrcain-usgs/asc-public-docs/docs/concepts/missions/vik/viking-orbiter-data.md

     ISIS appliaction docs for info on removing pepper noise.
 It works similarly to `viknosalt`.

-??? info "Remove Missing Track Noise"
+??? info "Remove Missing Track Noise with [`vikfixtrx`](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/vikfixtrx/vikfixtrx.html)"

     The **missing track noise** is caused by interference from the spacecraft electronics.
 Track noise appears as a regular pattern of NULL